ChrisDeFreitas/Electron-FolderView/readme.md

 			3. electron main.js
 				* this will prompt for a folder to view

-2. npm run test
+2. Test: npm run test
   * executes scripts/testFolderView.bat
   * these are specific tests based on my folder structure; you will need to customize

-2. npm run build
+2. Build FolderView.exe: npm run build
 	* the .exe file allows the app to be used like a regular Windows application
   * executes "build..." scripts from from package.json
   * builds, then zips electron Win64 version in local folder: ./FolderView-win32-x64/FolderView.exe
   * you can modify this to use for your own purposes, see scripts/electronPackager.bat

-3. to manually run main.js:
+3. Execute main.js:
-  * electron version (requires: npm install electron -g) = electron main.js
+  * electron version (requires: "npm install electron -g") = electron main.js
   * node version (runs in default browser, HTML only, no custom menu functions) = node main.js

 4. commandline switches